Cyprus and Empire – how the British shaped modern Cyprus

 The history books open on the 4th June 1878 in a rather unusual context.
 The Cyprus Convention was a secret agreement between the British and the struggling Ottoman Empire in the wake of the Russo-Turkish war.
 Under this agreement, and in exchange for political and military support, the British were granted administrative control of the island.

 Just a decade earlier, construction of the Suez Canal in Egypt had been completed, providing a vital sea-route between Europe and Eastern Asia.
-Needless to say, the might of the British Empire was keen to protect its interests, in particular British trade ships en route to or from India.
+Needless to say, the might of the British Empire was keen to protect its interests, in particular, British trade ships en route to or from India.
 The British saw Cyprus as a stepping-stone to gaining control of Egypt, and the island was quickly utilised as a major base of operations for the planned invasion.
 In 1882 the British achieved their ultimate goal and defeated the Egyptian army.

 For the island of Cyprus, despite remaining under the nominal sovereignty of the Ottoman Empire, it remained the protectorate of the British Empire for over three decades.
-Although Cyprus had became something of a colonial backwater, when the British and the Turks found themselves on opposing sides with the outbreak of the First World War in 1914, the British unilaterally annexed the island.
+Although Cyprus had become something of a colonial backwater, when the British and the Turks found themselves on opposing sides with the outbreak of the First World War in 1914, the British unilaterally annexed the island.

 By 1923, following the Peace Treaty of Lausanne, the new Republic of Turkey formally recognised Britain’s sovereignty over Cyprus, and in 1925 it was proclaimed a Crown colony.
-However, this was a decision that would not only mark the beginning of the end for British rule in Cyprus, but the start of significant political conflict in Cyprus that still echoes today.
+However, this was a decision that would not only mark the beginning of the end for British rule in Cyprus but the start of the significant political conflict in Cyprus that still echoes today.

 Whilst the transition to British rule 50 years earlier had not been met with resistance by the Cypriot people, this was only because it had been widely believed that the British would bring prosperity, democracy and national liberation to the island.
 Britain’s decision to colonialise Cyprus served to quash any hopes of independence.
 Further, whilst Greeks and Turks had peacefully co-existed under the Ottoman Turkish administration, by the 1930s their relationship had started to deteriorate.
-Ethnic division was commonplace, not least because the Greek-Orthodox Church and predominant Greek Cypriot population were now pushing to unite Cyprus with Greece (enosis).
+The ethnic division was commonplace, not least because the Greek-Orthodox Church and predominant Greek Cypriot population were now pushing to unite Cyprus with Greece (enosis).
 It was a struggle that led to violent riots, culminating in 1931 with the destruction of Government House located in the island’s capital.

 By the end of the Second World War, rising Greek nationalism saw political tensions increase further.
-Whilst the Greek Cypriots continued to campaign for enosis, the Turkish community responded with calls for partition (taksim) as a defence against being Hellenised.
+Whilst the Greek Cypriots continued to campaign for enosis, the Turkish community responded with calls for a partition (taksim) as a defense against being Hellenised.
 Both Turkey and the Turkish Cypriots strongly opposed the fight to unite Cyprus with Greece.
 Geopolitically, Cyprus was of great importance for the national security of Turkey, and the Turkish Cypriots regarded enosis as neo-colonialism.

 Britain also resisted the Greek Cypriot claims.
 Cyprus had proved its strategic worth during both World Wars and the British were keen to retain the island as a military base.
 They also formed the view that the Turkish and Greek Cypriots were equally entitled to freely determine their own future.
-However, given the conflicting agendas and significant level of discord, a solution would not be reach for a further 15 years.
+However, given the conflicting agendas and the significant level of discord, a solution would not be reached for a further 15 years.

 Riots became commonplace and by 1955 the Greek Cypriot nationalist paramilitary organisation, the EOKA, launched a prolonged campaign of violence against the British.
 Coincidentally, by 1956 much of the strategic rationale for Britain maintaining Cyprus disappeared following the Suez Canal crisis in 1956.
-This effectively saw an end to British occupation of Egypt.
+This effectively saw an end to the British occupation of Egypt.
 In turn, the British agenda toward Cyprus relaxed, now content to see “bases in Cyprus’ as an acceptable alternative to “Cyprus as a base”.
 Whilst there was still much discord between the Greek and Turkish Cypriots, the British started looking toward a suitable formula for independence.

 By 1959, under the Treaty of Zurich, a Cypriot constitution was defined and endorsed by all involved.
-It was agreed that Cyprus would be declared an independent state, run by both Turkish and Greek Cypriot cabinet ministers, and that enosis and taksim would be prohibited.
+It was agreed that Cyprus would be declared an independent state, run by both Turkish and Greek Cypriot cabinet ministers and that enosis and Taksim would be prohibited.
 The treaty also provided guarantor powers of intervention to Britain, Greece and Turkey, and British sovereignty over two military bases.